feteu/connexion/docs/security.rst

 .. note::

-    Note that you are responsible for validate any fields other than the scopes yourself.
+    Note that you are responsible for validating any fields other than the scopes yourself.

 .. _rfc7662: https://tools.ietf.org/html/rfc7662